astronomer/airflow-3-demos/README.md

 2. Create a new GitHub Codespaces project on your fork.
 Make sure it uses at least 4 cores!

     ![Fork repo and create a Codespaces project](src/fork_and_codespaces.png)
-3. Run this command in the Codespaces terminal: `bash ./.devcontainer/post_creation_script.sh`.
+3. Run this command in the Codespaces terminal: `astro dev init`
+4. Run this command in the Codespaces terminal: `astro dev start`
-4. The Astro CLI will automatically start up all necessary Airflow components.
+5. The Astro CLI will automatically start up all necessary Airflow components.
 This can take a few minutes.
-5. Once the Airflow project has started, access the Airflow UI by clicking on the **Ports** tab and opening the forward URL for port 8080.
+6. Once the Airflow project has started, access the Airflow UI by clicking on the **Ports** tab and opening the forward URL for port 8080.

     ![Open Airflow UI URL Codespaces](src/open_airflow_ui_codespaces.png)

-6. Once the app is running, you can access it by by clicking on the **Ports** tab and opening the forward URL for port 8501.
+7. Once the app is running, you can access it by by clicking on the **Ports** tab and opening the forward URL for port 8501.

 ### Option 2: Use the Astro CLI